corybill/errr/README.md

     .appendTo(someError).throw();
 } catch (err) {
   let reason = err.reason; // Get value from someReason
-  let allDebugParams = err.allDebugParams() // Get an array of all the debug params from all appended errors }
+  let allDebugParams = err.getAllDebugParams() // Get an array of all the debug params from all appended errors }
 </pre>